Book a demo

 May 2026 · 7 min read

 I applied for a job.
 Four months later, I was still in their system.
 No interview.
 No rejection.
 No update.
 Just silence.
+The recruiter did not forget me out of malice.
+They had no system that made forgetting impossible.

 My first reaction was not frustration.
 It was something quieter: I never even got the chance to prove myself.